Illegal immigration to the United States: Native welfare

-A 2002 study of the effects of illegal immigration and border enforcement on wages in border communities from 1990 to 1997 found little impact of border enforcement on wages in U.S. border cities, and concluded that their findings were consistent with two hypotheses, "border enforcement has a minimal impact on illegal immigration, and illegal immigration from Mexico has a minimal impact on wages in U.S. border cities".
+A 2002 study of the effects of illegal immigration and border enforcement on wages in border communities from 1990 to 1997 found little impact of border enforcement on wages in US border cities, and concluded that their findings were consistent with two hypotheses, "border enforcement has a minimal impact on illegal immigration, and illegal immigration from Mexico has a minimal impact on wages in US border cities".

-A 2021 study in the American Economic Journal found that undocumented immigrants had beneficial effects on the employment and wages of American natives.
+A 2021 study in the American Economic Journal found that illegal immigrants had beneficial effects on the employment and wages of American natives.
 Stricter immigration enforcement adversely affected employment and wages of American natives.

 According to University of California, San Diego economist Gordon H. Hanson, "there is little evidence that legal immigration is economically preferable to illegal immigration.
 In fact, illegal immigration responds to market forces in ways that legal immigration does not.
-Illegal migrants tend to arrive in larger numbers when the U.S. economy is booming (relative to Mexico and the Central American countries that are the source of most illegal immigration to the United States) and move to regions where job growth is strong.
-Legal immigration, in contrast, is subject to arbitrary selection criteria and bureaucratic delays, which tend to disassociate legal inflows from U.S. labor-market conditions.
-Over the last half-century, there appears to be little or no response of legal immigration to the U.S. unemployment rate."
+Illegal migrants tend to arrive in larger numbers when the US economy is booming (relative to Mexico and the Central American countries that are the source of most illegal immigration to the United States) and move to regions where job growth is strong.
+Legal immigration, in contrast, is subject to arbitrary selection criteria and bureaucratic delays, which tend to disassociate legal inflows from US labor-market conditions.
+Over the last half-century, there appears to be little or no response of legal immigration to the US unemployment rate."